Chinese Surname Search Symposium: Chan Family Case Study 12/3/2024

 About The Speaker: Ron Chan

-Ron is a seasoned lecturer on family history documentation principles, captivating audiences worldwide at Genealogy Workshops and libraries.
-As a published genealogy author, he has a passion for storytelling, teaching innovative methods to breathe life into ancestral tales.
-Ron is the Founder of the Bay Area Chinese Genealogy Group, dedicated to preserving ancestral stories.
-He’s also a co-founder of the Chinese American GI Project, ensuring the legacies of veterans are not lost, forgotten or ignored.
-Ron shares with you how to capture and share family struggles of the past so future generations embrace, remember and learn from those who came before.
+Ron is a seasoned lecturer on family history documentation best practices, captivating audiences worldwide at genealogy workshops and libraries across the San Francisco Bay Area.
+As a published genealogy author, he has a passion for storytelling and teaches innovative technologies to bring ancestral tales to life.
+Ron is the Founder and Executive Director of the Bay Area Chinese Genealogy Group, dedicated to preserving ancestral stories.
+He is also a co-founder of the Chinese American GI Project, ensuring that veterans’ legacies are not lost, forgotten, or ignored.
+Ron shares with you how to capture and share family struggles of the past so future generations can embrace, remember, and learn from those who came before.

 Feedback From Attendee’s